 Industry Data Model

-Airlines and industry IT providers - and particularly those with experience in enterprise architecture approach - are invited to contribute their knowledge and experiences.
+Airlines and industry IT providers - particularly those with experience using an enterprise architecture approach - are invited to contribute their knowledge and experiences.

 If you are a representative of an IATA member airline or IATA Strategic Partner organization, you can access detailed project information or even join the group via the PADIS site.
 Alternatively, you can contact the PADIS Secretary for more information.